MLS, representatives from supporters groups meet over league’s ban of Iron Front flag

 The symbol – three arrows pointed Southwest inside a circle – is from an anti-Nazi paramilitary organization originated in Germany in the 1930s and is now widely regarded as anti-fascist.
 MLS updated its Fan Code of Conduct this season and guides its teams to deem the imagery as political and thus forbidden as signage.

 Thursday was the first opportunity for the sides to discuss the matter face-to-face.
-MLS had four representatives while the supporters groups had eight in leadership from Seattle’s Emerald City Supporters and Gorilla FC, Portland’s Timbers Army and the Independent Supporters Council, which represents fans for numerous North American men’s and women’s soccer leagues.
+MLS had four representatives while the supporters groups had eight, including leadership from Seattle’s Emerald City Supporters and Gorilla FC, Portland’s Timbers Army and the Independent Supporters Council, which represents fans for numerous North American men’s and women’s soccer leagues.

-No resolution was made regarding the Iron Front flag, however a teleconference was scheduled for Tuesday to further discuss the issue.
+No resolution was made regarding the Iron Front flag, but a teleconference was scheduled for Tuesday to further discuss the issue.
 MLS did propose a collaborative process for reviewing its Fan Code of Conduct to be completed by the start of the 2020 season, which satisfies one of three demands the supporters groups released in July to resolve the conflict.

 Removing “political” from its conduct policies and lifting the Iron Front flag ban are the other two.